-At this time, there is no restaurant or cafe on site, and the “I Love Art” hands-on activity gallery is closed.
+At this time, there is no restaurant or cafe on site, and the “I Love Art” hands-on activity gallery has been permanently closed.

 Rent the museum for your wedding or celebration!
 Contact Karen Ewald (Museum Director) by telephone (808-586-9950) or email [email protected] for more information, including dates available and allowed number of attendees.

 The SFCA is a state government agency, administratively attached to the Department of Accounting and General Services (Hawai‘i Revised Statutes Chapter 9).
 Capitol Modern (Hawai‘i State Art Museum) is operated by the SFCA.
 All hiring for permanent jobs is done via the Hawai‘i Department of Human Resources Development (DHRD).
 For careers and career opportunities within the state of Hawai‘i, please visit their website: Hawai‘i Department of Human Resources Development.

 For additional information about SFCA jobs, working with the SFCA as a contractor, artwork purchases, artwork commissions, etc., please visit the SFCA Jobs page.